scipy/scipy/doc/source/tutorial/arpack.rst

 latest/api/generated/pylops.Diagonal.html#pylops.Diagonal>`_ operator
 as well as several other operators.

-Finally, we use consider a linear operator that mimics the application of a first derivative stencil.
+Finally, we consider a linear operator that mimics the application of a first derivative stencil.
 In this case the operator is equivalent to a real nonsymmetric matrix.
 Once again we compare the estimated eigenvalues and eigenvectors with those from a dense matrix that applies the